 Christians.
 Christians, who number about 300,000, are a "protected minority" with three seats reserved in the Majles.
 The majority of Christians in Iran are ethnic Armenians, with Assyrian Christians contributing about 10,000-20,000 practitioners.
 The IRGC scrutinizes churches and Christian religious practice, and numerous Christians remain incarcerated for actions related to religious practice, including using wine in services.
-At times, there have been unexplained assassinations of pastors in Iran, as well as prosecutions of Christians for converting from Islam.
-Christians-along with the other two protected minorities, Zoroastrians and Jews-cannot publicly practice or advocate for their religion.
-Pastor Yousef Nadarkhani, has been repeatedly arrested.
+At times, there have been unexplained assassinations of pastors in Iran, as well as prosecutions for converting from Islam to Christianity and for proselytizing.
+One Pastor, Yousef Nadarkhani, has been repeatedly arrested.

 Kurds.
 There are about 5 million-II million Kurds in Iran.
 The Kurdish language is not banned, but schools do not teach it and Kurdish political organizations and media outlets are routinely closed for supporting greater Kurdish autonomy or for allegedly supporting Kurdish armed factions.
 In May 2015, violent unrest broke out in the Kurdish city of Mahabad after a local woman was killed in a hotel there while with a member of Iran's intelligence services.
-Iranian Kurds recruited by the Islamic State terrorist organization conducted attacked Iran's parliament and the tomb of Ayatollah Khomeini in June 2017, killing 17 persons.
+Iranian Kurds recruited by the Islamic State terrorist organization attacked Iran's parliament and the tomb of Ayatollah Khomeini in June 2017, killing 17 persons.